hafsahfreeaccount/Hangman/README.md

 IF user picks 'Resume' THEN
    Hide pause menu from view
-   Navigate back to gameplay
+   Navigate back to gameplay  // return to game exactly where they left off.
       ENDIF

 IF user picks 'Restart' THEN
+   Reboot correctGuessCounter  //refresh guess history for new round Reboot wrongGuessCounter
-   Reboot lives for set difficulty
-   Reboot word and score for new round
+   Reboot lives for set difficulty  //the player starts with full lives to start off with Reboot word and score for new round
-   Return to gameplay
+   Return to gameplay //restart the game for a new round
       ENDIF

-IF user picks 'Help' THEN
-   Open Instructions screen
-   Pause until user clicks 'Exit' or 'Back'
+IF user picks 'Help' THEN  //in-game instructions overlay Open Instructions screen  //show game rules/instructions for player to read Pause until user clicks 'Exit' or 'Back'
    Remove Instructions screen from view
-   Return to pause menu
+   Return to pause menu //return to menu options
       ENDIF

-   IF user clicks 'Home' THEN
-Open exit overlay
-   IF user clicks 'Yes' THEN
+   IF user clicks 'Home' THEN  //exit game confirmation popup Open exit overlay //ask if the user wants to quit or continue playing IF user clicks 'Yes' THEN
    Hide gameplay screen from user view
-   Present homepage to user
+   Present homepage to user  //ends the game and return to start ELSE
-   ELSE
-Return user view to gameplay
+Return user view to gameplay //cancel quit
       ENDIF
 ENDIF
 ENDIF

 ## Gameplay Summary Pseudocode
-//High-level summary of gameplay handled by Rushda, random word generation handled by Hafsah
+//Handles win/lose checking, scoring and turn taking between both players.

+WHILE game is running DO
+//Checks if the player completed the word before running out of lives.
 IF all letters guessed before lives go to zero THEN Result = 'win'
    ELSE Result = 'lose'
       ENDIF

-   Work out current round score on difficulty and unused lives CALL currentroundpoints (difficulty, lives_left) RETURNING currentroundpoints
+//Calculate current round points based on difficulty and lives remaining left over from player's gameplay.
+   CALL currentroundpoints (difficulty, lives_remaining) RETURNING currentroundpoints

    Change score for current player currentplayerpoints = currentplayerpoints + currentroundpoints // This updates player 1’s total score*
+//Waits for player 1 to confirm Player 2's Turn before switching players.
    Wait for player 1 to change over

 IF player 1 clicks ‘Player 2’s Turn’ THEN
+    Reboot correctGuessCounter
+    Reboot wrongGuessCounter
    Reboot lives
    Reboot word for current difficulty

    Switch to player 2
    Load gameplay screen for player 2
       ENDIF